OWASP/samm/Website/content/blog/samm2-release.md

 ### Thanks

-Special thanks to Brett Crawley, Brian Glas, Bruce Jenkins, Chris Cooper, Daniel Kefer, Hardik Parekh, John Dileo, John Ellingsworth, John Kennedy, Nessim Kisserli, Patricia Duarte, Sebastian Arriada, and Yan Kravchenko.
+Special thanks to Brett Crawley, Brian Glas, Bruce Jenkins, Chris Cooper, Daniel Kefer, Felipe Zipitria, Hardik Parekh, John Dileo, John Ellingsworth, John Kennedy, Nessim Kisserli, Patricia Duarte, Sebastian Arriada, and Yan Kravchenko.

 And to our leading sponsors, Concord, Micro Focus Fortify, NCC Group, Toreon, PWC, and Splunk.

+We are also grateful for all the community feedback, corrections, questions, input and encouragements we received throughout the last years!
+We dedicate SAMM version 2 to you, our SAMM community!

 **Time to celebrate!**